Regd.No.: 126198/071/072

 Day 22 : International departure for home ward bound.

-Last day in Nepal, after a most memorable and overwhelming time in the high Himalaya with great service of Team Himalaya guides and staff, transfer to Kathmandu international airport terminal for your flight to respective countries.
+Last day in Nepal, after a most memorable and overwhelming time in the high Himalayas with the great service of Team Himalaya guides and staff, transfer to Kathmandu International Airport terminal for your flight to your respective countries.

 Food